-Working with a well-known company like KnownHost, which offers high-end hosting solutions that guarantee an overall 99.99% uptime (with actual uptime averaging much better than 99.99x%) and a 100% uptime during backups, is an excellent way for companies to ensure that they never suffer a blow due to downtime.
+Working with a well-known company like KnownHost, (which offers high-end hosting solutions that guarantee an overall 99.9% uptime and a 100% uptime during backups) is an excellent way for companies to ensure that they never suffer a blow due to downtime.
 The company has incredible infrastructure and systems in place to guarantee stellar services.

 Although KnownHost guarantees the best uptime on the planet, we also understand that downtime may arise due to unavoidable circumstances.
 That’s why we allow for incredible credits even for the smallest downtime, all in a bid to ensure that our clients are always happy.